sovity/DataSpaceConnector/docs/pages/features.md

   * Un-/Subscribe to offers, representations, and artifacts as an IDS connector via IDS messages
   * Manually and automatically sending Resource Update Messages for receiving latest metadata and data changes
-* Integration and configuration of Jaeger for using open telemetry
+* Integration of OpenTelemetry and export to Jaeger
 * Optional http tracing for transparent information and data flow
 * Optional bootstrapping for registering resource offers on start-up
 * Apps and Routes